Gillett, Arizona: The decline of Gillett

 After the mill was closed in 1880, and moved to Tip Top in 1884, the town was soon abandoned.
 Its post office had postmasters appointed up to October 1883, but it was discontinued in August 1887.
 What remained was a store and a stagecoach station and a population of two.

 The stagecoach station was within the Black Canyon wagon road and stage route.
 The portion of the trail around Gillett and south of Prescott was surrounded by boulders and scrub.
 This portion made it easy for stagecoach robbers to hide and ambush stagecoaches, making the trail a dangerous one to travel on.
 This resulted in the Wells Fargo Express Company halt of shipments over the route.
 The stagecoach station remained opened until 1912 when it also was abandoned.
 The Burfind Hotel was the largest structure in Gillett and ruins of it and a neglected cemetery remain.

-Currently, it is still designated as a populated place as per the U.S. Geological Survey and the U.S. Census Bureau.
-Tourist and locals in Arizona can visit Gillett by taking Interstate 17 (I-17) North and exiting at Table Mesa Road.
-Take West Table Mesa Road, cross the shadow Agua Fria River and continue to drive for approximately 0.3 miles to Gillett.
-The exact coordinates are: N 34* 01' 07.5" W 112* 09' 49.3".
-Permission of the owner of the now private property is required.